EDC 534 DIGITAL AUTHORSHIP, SPRING 2020

-NOW ENROLLING FOR SPRING 2016.
-Tuition for the course is $1965.
-To register for the course, email Christine Dolan (firstname.lastname@example.org) or Marsha Mott (email@example.com) and let them know you would like to register for EDC 534 with Renee Hobbs.
-If you are planning on using a tuition waiver to pay for the course, contact Christine Dolan.
+NOW ENROLLING FOR SPRING 2020.
+Tuition for the course is $2205.
+To register for the course, click here and follow the directions.
+If you are planning on using a tuition waiver to pay for the course, contact Christine Dolan (email@example.com).

 Context and Background.
 This course is designed as part of the Graduate Certificate in Digital Literacy, a four-course sequence.

 WHY TAKE THIS COURSE?
 In this course, we examine the practice of authoring multimedia texts as a form of learning.
 Today, even very young children discover the power of digital authorship by developing their creative expression skills and reaching audiences with their drawings, stories and songs.
 Children make videos as a form of informal play, at home, in the neighborhood and on the playground.
 And teens and young adults may discover that their personal, social and emerging professional identity depends on how they represent their own lives through practices of curation and creation.
 To be literate today, one needs to be both a skilled reader and a competent writer, able to use a variety of technology tools (the Internet, word processing, graphic design software, digital camera, editing) in different social contexts (including for work, leisure and citizenship activities).
 You need the ability to access, analyze and compose messages using symbol systems (language, image, music, sound) across different modes (informational, narrative and persuasive) and genres (music videos, flyers, gifs, email, web pages, etc).
 And because literacy is a form of social action, it involves actively navigating a set of power relationships as a member of a discourse community (as a family member, a music fan, part of a team, etc).